1. What is Unit Nonresponse?

 We measure it because it has a direct effect on the quality of the data.
 If the rate of unit nonresponse is high, it increases the chance that the final survey estimates may reflect bias.
 Estimates may reflect bias if the characteristics of nonresponding units differ from the characteristics of responding units.

 4. How does the ACS measure unit nonresponse?

 The Census Bureau calculates survey response rates to measure unit nonresponse in the ACS.
 The survey response rate is the ratio of the estimate of units interviewed after data collection is complete to the estimate of all units that should have been interviewed.
 Separate rates are calculated for housing unit response and GQ person response.
 For housing units, this means all interviews after mail, internet, telephone and personal visit follow-up.
+(Internet data collection began in 2013, and telephone follow-up interviewing ceased in 2017.)
 For GQ persons, this means all interviews after the personal visit.
 Interviews include complete and partial interviews with enough information to be processed.